isteres/Distributed-ML-framework/README.md

 # Distributed-ML-framework
-This project is based on a distributed Machine Learning framework.
-It's based on a client-server architecture.
-The client is able to create datasets, train different models,  get their metrics and do predictions with them.
-All of it over the salary from a Undergraduate/Postgraduate/Phd student.
+This project develops a distributed Machine Learning framework.
+It's based on a client-server architecture, distributing the tasks using different threads.
+The clients are able to create datasets, train different models, evaluate their metrics and inference with them.
+Mainly over the salary from a Undergraduate/Postgraduate/Phd students.